 You may choose to present the Thinking Questions below to the children at this point.

-Play the children the piece of music a few times.
+Play pupils the piece of music a few times.

 - First time, have the children just listen to the music.

-- Second time, have them write down any thoughts, feelings, ideas the music conjures in them.
+- Second time, have them write down any thoughts, feelings or ideas the music conjures in them.